r-kapoor/TripsOnAir/README.md

 TripsOnAir
 ==============

-A website which enables travellers to plan trips automatically.
+Tripsonair is an online end to end automated itinerary planner.

 ## About

-Tripsonair is an online end to end automated itinerary planner
+Save your time and effort in planning trips through an automated trip planner.
+Our state-of-the-art algorithms analyze the available travel options, accommodation and attractions to plan a perfect holiday for you in real-time, which can be further customized and personalized.
 * Long gone are the days when travelers used to book packages or contact travel agents
 * People want to plan trips on their own.
 In doing this they have to visit multiple websites to gather information that is fragmented in nature.
 * This leads to spending a lot of time and frustration ultimately leading to either planning a substandard trip or dropping the plan altogether